Skyline-23/tokscale/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-All heavy computation is done in Rust.
-The CLI requires the native module to run.
+All heavy computation is done in Rust when the native module is available.
+When the native module is not installed, the CLI automatically falls back to TypeScript implementations for full compatibility (with slower performance).

 ### Key Technologies